 DOT requires a solid Driver Hiring Policy.
 Driver hiring is also one of the most important decisions you'll make.
-A driver's performance, bad or good, will remain on your CSA scores for 24 months.
+A driver's performance, bad or good, will remain on your CSA Scores for 24 months.
 Negligent hiring lawsuits are at an all-time high.
 Perform those background checks and make solid hiring decisions.
 Verify that prospects have:

-- · A valid CDL for their domiciled state
+- · Valid CDL for appropriate domiciled state

-- · A current and valid medical card
+- · Current and valid medical card

-- · A negative pre-employment drug screen\
+- Negative pre-employment drug screen

-- A good prior employment safety record
+- · Good prior employment safety record

-- A clear prior employment drug and alcohol history
+- · Clear prior employment drug and alcohol history

-- · A clean motor vehicle record (MVR)
+- Clean MVR (motor vehicle record)

-\Negative pre-employment test results must be in the MC's possession prior to allowing the driver to perform any safety sensitive functions.
+$^{}\mbox{Negative pre-employment test results must be in the MC's possession prior to allowing the driver to perform any safety sensitive functions.$

-DO YOU KNOW YOUR COMPLIANCE COST?
+DO YOU KNOW YOUR Compliance Cost?

-Add up the number of hours you and other members of your family spend on compliance-everything from keeping records to filling out regulatory required forms and documents.
+Add up the number of hours you and other members of your family spend on compliance - everything from keeping records to filling out regulatory required forms and documents.
 Then figure out what you could make per hour if you put that time into running your business.
 That's your hourly compliance cost.